Ethereal-Labs-Development/smart-contract-audits/reports/dojo-audit.md

 **NOTE:** All existing balances and reflection amounts cannot be corrected and could still lead to future issues.
 Even so, this option is cheaper and easier than completely relaunching the token.

 2. Relaunch the token, using `_tSupply` in place of `_tTotal`.
 Unsure what the ramifications of selling off completely would yield.
 Depending on the Uniswap accounting all liquidity might not be accessible because the returned total supply is not the actual total supply.

+## [H-01] Owner could set delayDigit to lock future transfers
+The `DojoCHIP` contract contains a limit that stops anyone from transacting more than once within a range of blocks set by `delayDigit`.
+The owner has the ability to set the range of `delayDigit` to be so large that they can lock transactions.

 ## [M-01] Improper amounts of tokens burned and reflected
 On transfers that accrue fees, the total amount of tokens taken for burn and reflection fees is passed to the `burnAndReflect()` function.
 Inside this function this total is split: half of the tokens are burned and the remaining half of the tokens are subtracted from total reflections.